KarthikRamu-gif/retail-demand-forecasting-ml/README.md

 │   └── Dissertation report and project documentation │
 ├── notebooks/
-│   └── Jupyter notebooks for preprocessing, EDA and modelling │
+│   └── google collab for preprocessing, EDA and modelling │
 ├── results/
 │   └── Model outputs, plots and evaluation results